To prevent trailer movement, either a king pin lock or gladhand lock is most often used by trucking companies and professional drivers.

-Another may be to prevent an out-of-service trailer from being used.
+Another use may be to prevent movement of an out-of-service trailer.

 Many trucking companies have policies regarding dropping trailers at unsecured locations.
 You will always want to follow your company's security procedures.